-Cold, frigid air is enveloping much of the country right now and comfort seems to be of high importance for most of us.
-Daily comfort extends beyond ensuring you have a warm coat and gloves, too.
-The colder weather really extracts the humidity out of the air, which can affect the comfort of your indoor space in several ways..
+Much of the country is facing below average temperatures right now and comfort seems to be one of the most important topics each day.
+Daily comfort extends beyond ensuring you have a warm coat and gloves too.
+The colder weather really extracts the humidity out of the air, which can affect the comfort of your indoor space in several ways.

-Dry air is the cause of many things, including increased static and heightened risk for sickness.
-Of course, they aren’t even in the same realm of seriousness, but they are both annoyances that could be prevented with the use of a humidifier.
+Dry air can impact a lot of things, including an increase in your chances of getting sick and an increase in potential shocks from static.
+These differ in the level of importance, but they are both annoyances that could be prevented with the use of a humidifier.

 Why does the air dry out?

-The winter months bring cooler air and the drop in temperatures impacts the makeup of the air.
-Cooler air isn’t able to keep in the same amount of moisture as warmer air, which is why it’s easy to notice dry skin or chapped lips in the winter.
+The colder air changes the makeup of the air during the winter.
+Warmer air is able to retain more moisture, which you likely notice when you experience dry skin and chapped lips.
 Your home can also experience the side effects of dry air—especially wood floors and furniture, potentially causing splitting and cracking, and paint is also at a higher risk of chipping.

 So, what can you do?

-Humidification is more than just adding moisture to the air in your home.
-There are a lot of different models and types of humidifiers to select from, but adding a whole-home humidifier gives you the best control over humidity levels in your house.
-Working in partnership with your existing HVAC system, it adds moisture directly into the heated air that is circulated throughout your indoor space.
-A whole-home humidifier circulates the moisture more consistently and in the greatest capacity, too, helping you and your family benefit from your ideal home comfort.
+There is more to humidification than just increasing the amount of moisture.
+There are a lot of different models and types of humidifiers to select from, but adding a whole-home humidifier gives you the most control over your home’s humidity.
+Incorporated with your current HVAC system, it adds moisture directly into the heated air that is circulated throughout your home.
+A whole-home humidifier circulates the moisture more consistently and in the greatest capacity too, which will help you reach your indoor comfort.

 - Adding a humidifier can help alleviate skin irritations and dry skin.

 - Keeping humidity levels in check helps to maintain your paint, furniture and flooring, avoiding additional repair costs.

 - Reduce the static electricity in your home.